Description

 https://leetcode.com/problems/number-of-recent-calls/

-milliseconds (including the new request).
-Specifically, return the number of requests that have happened in the inclusive range[t - 3000, t]
+RecentCounter()Initializes the counter with zero recent requests.int ping(int t)Adds a new request at timet, wheretrepresents some time in milliseconds, and returns the number of requests that has happened in the past3000milliseconds (including the new request).
+Specifically, return the number of requests that have happened in the inclusive range[t - 3000, t].

 Example 1: